Nexusnui/Convert-To-LDraw/MANUALINSTALL.md

 # Manual Installation (Windows/Linux/Mac)
-This guide was tested on Windows(11) and Linux(Mint), the installation with pipx should also work on Mac(untested).
+This guide was tested on Windows(11) and Linux(Mint), the installation with pipx should also work on Mac(not fully functional see known issues).

 Prerequisites:
 - Python is installed (tested with 3.12.0 on Windows and 3.10.12 on Linux)